xcellardoor/docker-browser-box/README.md

 ## Shell Access

-For debugging and maintenance purposes you may want access the containers shell.
-If you are using Docker version `1.3.0` or higher you can access a running containers shell by starting `bash` using `docker exec`:
+For debugging and maintenance purposes you may want access the container's shell.
+If you are using Docker version `1.3.0` or higher you can access a running container's shell by starting `bash` using `docker exec`:

 ```bash
 docker exec -it browser-box bash